 Then in the 1990’s knowledge about and understanding of the human brain began to change radically.
 New technology, advanced research and some very persistent people proved that the internal structure of the human brain is constantly changing throughout life in response to what you do or don’t do.
 Your experience, or lack of it, was changing the internal structure of your brain.
 The human brain was not a passive receiver and distributor of information at all.
 It was a receiver and active user of information.
 The human brain was the control center of your Brain, Mind, Body System.

 Our pursuits went on.
-It was learned that the human brain was capable of healing itself and that life style, perspective, and achievement played a major role in how the human brain actually functioned and that age was not a determining factor in cognitive ability.
+It was learned that the human brain was capable of producing experience-dependent brain cells throughout life, that the human brain was capable of healing itself and that life style, perspective, and achievement played a major role in how the human brain actually functioned, and that age was not a determining factor in cognitive ability.
 Aging didn’t cause cognitive decline.
 It was the health of a person’s brain as they aged that effected memory, and other cognitive abilities.
 FINALLY, WE KNEW.
 WE DIDN’T KNOW BEFORE, BUT NOW WE DID!

-We continue to live believing the myths that our brain is a fixed genetic inheritance and we have to make the best out of what we have.
+We continue to live believing the myths that our brain is a fixed genetic inheritance and we have to make the best our of what we inherited.
 We continue to believe that our brain is a passive receiver of information, that aging causes memory loss and cognitive decline, and that only older adults need be concerned about cognitive health.

 The human brain is a living, functioning structure.
 It functions to survive.
 It does that by making behavioral decisions.
 Those decisions are made based on what it knows and can draw upon.
 What the brain knows is the result of the information it’s processed and retained.
 The brain’s ability to process, retain and use information is dependent upon the health of the functioning structure.